• Tesla now offers lease buyouts, something every other automaker has been doing for years.

 Why Is Lease Buyout A Big Deal?

 Simply put, it gives you an option to hedge your bets.
 After completing a 24- or 36-month lease, you can crunch the numbers and decide whether returning the car or buying it out makes more financial sense.
-Depending on the model (think popular Subarus) and your lease terms, you could even turn a profit by selling the car in the used market.
+Depending on the model (think popular Subarus) and your lease terms, you could even turn a small profit by selling the car in the used market.
 It all comes down to how the car holds up against depreciation—and whether you can outsmart the numbers.
-That’s a big if with EVs, but in any case, you have the option.
+That’s a massive if with EVs, but in any case, you have the option.

 How To Buy Out Your Lease